 London, Sept.
-25 .- The first interna tional congress formed to direct the progress of moral education was opened today at the imperial institute under the presidency of President Mi-chael Ernest Sadler, professor of his-tory and administration of education in the Victoria university of Manchester.
-The object of the congress is to secure the co-optration of the various gov-ernments for the improvement of the moral education offered in schools and 17 nations, including the United States, were represented officially.
-Prof. Said-ler in welcoming the delogates laid em-phasis upon the special indebtedness of the world to educational though and experiments in the United States.
+25 .- The first interna

+tional congress formed to direct the progress of moral education was progress of moral education was opened today at the imperial institute under the presidency of President Mi-chael Ernest Sadler, professor of his-tory and administration of education in the Victoria university of Manchester.
+The object of the congress is to secure the co-optration of the various gov-ernments for the improvement of the manal education offered in schools and ariments for the improvement of the moral education offered in schools and 17 hations, including the United States, were represented officially.
+Prof. Sad-ler in welcoming the delegates laid em-phasis upon the special indebtedness of the world to educational thought and experiments in the United States.